staydecent/staydecent.ca/src/entries/code/2019-11-12-why-redux-over-global-basic-store/content.md

 If you don't follow the exact formatting in every case where you remove a todo, you will not be able to perform a quick, project-wide search and replace.

+## Finding balance

+The sentiment from that above embedded tweet isn't wrong.
+I've worked on several React/Redux projects where there were many dozens of files trying to group even more numerous action definitions, and reducers, and — oh my — middleware.

+**So how can you keep the number of Actions and Reducers in your project under control?**

+First, you need a generalized way to affect state change.
+[Here's the `pathReducer`](https://github.com/staydecent/wasmuth/blob/master/packages/node_modules/%40wasmuth/path-reducer/path-reducer.js) I use on every project.

+If a specific state change only occurs in one or two places (components) you should be fine to rely on the generalized state change.
+Once you have state changes that partially overlap, defining a specific action and reducer can help with any potential debugging (see above about Traceability).

+Then, once a project becomes more mature (re: Launched and with a userbase!), you may want to set time aside to write specific actions and reducers to replace those generalized state changes.
+Because of the improved traceability and refactoring, your project can become easier to maintain.

 ## Anything else?

 Did I miss anything?
 From my experience, the above two points are what make Redux and the concept of Actions and Reducers stand out.

 I still believe a simpler global `setState` can really help get an MVP out the door quickly.
-But, eventually, as an app and codebase grow, you'll almost certainly benefit from the traceabililty and easy refactoring that comes with specific Actions and Reducers.
+But, eventually, as an app and codebase grow, you'll likely benefit from the traceability and easy refactoring that comes with specific Actions and Reducers.